Katoemma/airtable_crud/README.md

 - **Delete Records**: Remove records from your Airtable table.
 - **Pagination Support**: Fetch records with pagination options.
 - **View Selection**: Option to select views when fetching records, with a default set to `Grid View`.
+- **Fetch Fields**:Option to select fields to be included in the response when fetching records.

 ## Getting Started